ICT-fushibo/tace/docs/source/guide/scripts.rst

 3. **tace-export**
    Conversion of model formats

+   - ckpt:
-- **ckpt**: The `.ckpt` file is a checkpoint saved by the Lightning callback.
+      The `.ckpt` file is a checkpoint saved by the Lightning callback.
       It contains not only the model but also all related metadata, allowing the training process to be resumed.

+   - pt/pth:
-- **pt/pth**: Contains only the model itself without additional data.
-It is used for inference and pretraining.
+      Contains only the model itself without additional data.
+It is used for inference.

 .. code-block:: bash